top of page

 Reserve the pulp for turning into blackberry powder or mix it with peanut butter and put it out for the birds.

-Add juice, sugar, and butter back into a medium pot.
+Add juice, sugar, and butter back into a large pot.

 Bring to a boil.
 Boil for 1 minute.